The Experienced Dog

 Puppies will frequently stop whilst they process.
 When they can process and comfortably maintain movement we can be sure that the processing is becoming easier.
 This is why it is essential to include trips back to familiar places more than new places.
 This gives us a chance to observe and analyse the evidence of their increasing skills.
 When we re-visit familiar we get a chance to use our new skills that are developing in a secure environment.

-If we force, or even coerce with food a pup to continue moving when their system is prompting them to be still, we can prevent the processing happening.
+If we force a pup, or even coerce with food, to continue moving when their system is prompting them to be still, we can prevent the processing happening.
 This may be to your advantage and they will not be aware of the situation that would be of no benefit.
 On the other hand they may be overwhelmed by the environment, move poorly and have a negative association with that experience, which may include a mistrust of being lured.

 Error is your guide

 As a pup begins to negotiate novel situations there will be errors in their abilities to perceive changes in surfaces, height, and demands on their balance.
 This is one of the “never fails to amuse” on social media, where we see young animals slip, slide and crash.
 This is information that their carer, who should have been guarding against these experiences, was not paying attention or did not care.

 Observe your youngster in movement.
 Look at the confidence, note the minor loss of balance, see them progress through more speed and agility.
 Observe the head carriage and weight balance.
 A low head carriage with the point of balance held back is a clear indication of uncertainty.
 Think walking on ice in socks ……

 Wait until you see the actions are confident and error free before adding increased difficulty.
 Build flexibility (adapability) before speed.
 When young-brain travels too fast it will not have time to process the oncoming changes and then we see the crash and fall.